Aasifusmani1552/Foundry-Cross-Chain-Rebase-Token/README.md

 > The provided scripts (`.sh`) **may not work out-of-the-box** on testnets due to dependencies, timing issues, or environment differences.
 > They are intended as a **reference** to understand the deployment flow, configuration patterns, and bridging logic.
+> In foundry.toml file add "rpc_endpoints={ sepolia-eth = "YOUR SEPOLIA RPC URL FROM ALCHEMI OR ANY RPC PROVIDER", arb-sepolia = "YOUR ARBITRUM SEPOLIA RPC URL FROM ALCHEMI OR ANY RPC PROVIDER"}
+"

 ## 🛠️ Setup